Fabric3/spring-samples/README.txt

 * BigBank Loan Application - BigBank showcases advanced features of the Fabric3 runtime.
 It is intended to provide a complete, real-world application that demonstrates SCA and Fabric3 best-practices.

-* Policy Applications - Demonstrate how to create and apply custom policies in Fabric3.

 II.
 Prerequisites

 * JDK 6.0 or later
-* The build system requires Maven 2.2.1 or later.
+* The build system requires Maven 3.0.4 or later.
 It can be downloaded from http://maven.apache.org/download.html.

 III.
 Installation